rsabedra/DataScienceLecture/README.md

 # Data Science Lecture Exercise - 2018

-Project to introduce and enhance the knowledge of the students about the whole subject Data Science.
+Project to introduce and enhance the knowledge of the students about the whole subject of Data Science.

 ## Versioning